-He was in college at the time hoping to lose weight, and he and a friend ultimately made a bet: They both vowed to go for a run outdoors every single day of the 1994.
+He was hoping to lose weight, and he and a friend ultimately made a bet: They both vowed to go for a run outdoors every single day of the 1994.
 No matter what.

 And they did.
 Day after day.
 Rain.
 Sunshine.
 Snow.
 Anything.
 Everything.

 Though both men completed this healthy New Year’s challenge, it turns out that stretch of 365 days was only the beginning for Pete.

 The Moraine Park Foundation recently hosted its Gourmet Dinner with a special “Black & White” theme.

 The event was held on the College’s Fond du Lac campus and helped raise funds for student scholarships and emergency financial assistance.
 In fact, we’re excited to say that this year’s Gourmet Dinner raised nearly $30,000 for these important causes.

 Guests at the event dressed in black and white attire and enjoyed a six-course meal prepared by Moraine Park Culinary Arts students and faculty.
 They also had the opportunity to enjoy entertainment by local talent, bid on auction items, and try their luck at the event’s popular wine-cork pull and heads-or-tails 50/50 raffle.
 Take a look at photos from the event below.

 My name is Arletta Allen, and I am originally from Yazoo City, Mississippi.

 I became pregnant when I was 16 and dropped out of school in my senior year and had to come to Moraine Park Technical College to receive my High School Equivalency Diploma (HSED).